Hair Dyes and Cancer Risk

 Why is there concern that hair dyes may cause cancer?

 Many people in the United States and Europe use hair dyes.
-It is estimated that more than one-third of women over age 18 and about 10 percent of men over age 40 use some type of hair dye (1).
+It is estimated that more than one-third of women over age 18 and about 10% of men over age 40 use some type of hair dye (1).

-Over the years, some epidemiologic (population) studies have found an increased risk of bladder cancer in hairdressers and barbers (2, 5).
-A 2008 report of the Working Group of the International Agency for Research on Cancer (IARC) concluded that some of the chemicals these workers are exposed to occupationally are “probably carcinogenic to humans” (6).
+Over the years, some epidemiologic (population) studies have found an increased risk of bladder cancer in hairdressers and barbers (2, 6).
+A report from the International Agency for Research on Cancer (IARC) concluded that some of the chemicals these workers are exposed to occupationally are “probably carcinogenic to humans” (7).

 Although some studies have linked the personal use of hair dyes with increased risks of certain cancers of the blood and bone marrow, such as non-Hodgkin lymphoma (NHL) and leukemia, other studies have not shown such links.
 Studies of breast and bladder cancer have also produced conflicting results.
-Relatively few studies have been published about the association of hair dye use with the risk of other cancers (4).
-Based on its review of the evidence, IARC concluded that personal use of hair dyes is “not classifiable as to its carcinogenicity to humans” (6).
+Relatively few studies have been published about the association of hair dye use with the risk of other cancers (5).
+Based on its review of the evidence, the IARC Working Group concluded that personal use of hair dyes is “not classifiable as to its carcinogenicity to humans” (7).

 What is the evidence that personal hair dye use is associated with risk of NHL?